 With access to safe water and sanitation, families can protect themselves from disease, grow crops, raise livestock and build sustainable livelihoods.
 Communities gain access to clean drinking water and safe, dignified restroom facilities.
 Children, especially girls, no longer have to walk for hours to collect water—time that can instead be spent in school, learning and playing.
 On average, girls around the world spend an estimated 250 million hours per day carrying water, often walking more than three miles daily.

 Despite how essential water is for building healthy lives, billions still lack access to clean water and sanitation.
-Today, approximately 3.5 billion people—46% of the world’s population—do not have adequate sanitation services, while more than 2 billion people lack access to safe drinking water.
+Today, approximately 3.4 billion people—41% of the world’s population—do not have adequate sanitation services, while 2.1 billion still live without safely managed drinking water.

 What is CWS doing to support access to clean water and proper sanitation?